 As feasible, after the situation description, relevant instructions, and additional information sources are provided, the following content should be considered for inclusion:

-- Campus operating status (open, closed, etc.) - Information update frequencies - Additional instructions that are not specific to life safety g.
+- Campus operating status (open, closed, etc.) - Information update frequencies and accurate information sources - · Additional instructions that are not specific to life safety g.
 Concept of Operations:

 Follow-up Information: